Buy Black CBUS

 Now not only that, we’ve got to strengthen black institutions.
 I call upon you to take your money out of the banks downtown and deposit your money in Tri-State Bank (a Black-owned Bank)… I’m not asking you something that we don’t do ourselves… We are telling you to follow what we’re doing, put your money there.”
 Now these are some practical things that we can do.
 We begin the process of building a greater economic base, and at the same time, we are putting pressure where it really hurts.
 And I ask you to follow through here…

 It’s been over 50 years since Dr. King delivered this message on April 3, 1968.
 For whatever reason the Black community has failed to follow through.
 According to Maggie Anderson (author of Our Black Year) and other economic scholars, African-Americans only spend 3% of their money with Black-owned businesses.
-That means we spend and give away 97% of our money to people outside of our community.
+That means we give away 97% of our money to people outside of our community.
 No other group does that.
 The time to change is now.
 Share Black-owned businesses on your social media networks and encourage your friends and family to ‘Buy Black’.

 Additional Resources